Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 …the inside is delicious!

 Northcote was a wonderful surprise.
-We were generously hosted in Melbourne by our friends Dave and Meg, who invited us to crash in the spare room in their Northcote flat for a full week, even as they were deep into planning their wedding.
-Mario and Dave are journalist buds who used to work together in the Midlands before moving on to bigger and better markets.
+I was generously hosted in Melbourne by my friends Dave and Meg, who invited me to crash in the spare room in their Northcote flat for a full week, even as they were deep into planning their wedding.

 A decade ago, nobody cared about Northcote.
 Today, it’s hipster central.
-In our week here, Mario and I spent a lot of time checking out the restaurants and even became regulars at the Palomino Cafe.
+In my week here, I spent a lot of time checking out the restaurants and even became a regular at the Palomino Cafe.

 And then there are Melbourne’s famous laneways and arcades.
 The laneways snake through the city center and are filled with cool cafes, tiny bars, interesting boutiques, and every bare inch of space is emblazoned with street art.